coding-cpp/piano/README.md

 # Piano

 ## Background
-- I like playing the Piano, and often indulge in it.
+- I like playing the Piano, and often indulge in it
-- The frequemcy of the different notes was obtained from <a href="https://pages.mtu.edu/~suits/notefreqs.html">here</a>.
+- The frequemcy of the different notes was obtained from <a href="https://pages.mtu.edu/~suits/notefreqs.html">here</a>

 ## Setup
 My setup was on Ubuntu 20.04.
 To download SFML, run: